 Last, but not least, is the Southern tradition of outdoor ceremonies.
 Southerners are willing to brave the heat for beautiful scenery and blue skies overhead.
 Our ceremony space is surrounded by gardens with views to the blueberry fields.
 We also have a large covered porch (another Southern tradition) that allows you to keep your outdoor ceremony even during a little rain.

 We can't wait to see which traditions you include in your wedding!

-Are you stuck on deciding what your wedding style might be?
-Not sure what the different style names mean - classic, modern, garden, boho?
+Are you stuck on deciding what your wedding style might be for your farm wedding in Georgia?
+Maybe you think a farm wedding in Georgia is stuck in one style.
+(Completely not true!)
+Or are you not sure what the different style names mean - classic, modern, garden, boho?
 We've got you covered!

-Your floral choices often make the biggest impact on your style.
+Farm weddings offer a variety of types of venues and scenery.
+Your floral choices often make the biggest impact on your style for your farm wedding in Georgia.
 After that, the color palette and decor options add to the style.
 Browse through the examples and descriptions below to find your style.

 This style is a little whimsical, free flowing, soft, and romantic.
+We love to see this style at our Georgia farm wedding venue.
 Lots of soft lighting, flowing fabrics and flowers.
 Often garden style focuses on local, seasonal flowers because they provide options such as cosmos, dahlias and garden roses that are fragile and not always available to ship.

 Photos by Hillary Leah Photography